tc39/notes/es8/2017-09/sep-26.md

 MPT: The values differ depending on the use case.
 Are we talking duration of time or unit of time?

-DE: The ECMA 402 working group encouraged singular for consistency; we have to have a break somewhere given the mismatch between Temporal and Intl.DateTimeFormat
+DE: The ECMA-402 working group encouraged singular for consistency; we have to have a break somewhere given the mismatch between Temporal and Intl.DateTimeFormat

 MPT: But the careful convention is, singular for date, plural for duration.
 This is like a duration.

 DE: Oh, I see your point.

-DE: For style, we are sticking with the CLDR convention, following feedback from the ECMA 402 working group.
+DE: For style, we are sticking with the CLDR convention, following feedback from the ECMA-402 working group.

 MS: Medium seems to be used in Date formatters for macOS and Windows APIs.